 Part Two (July - Oct): Called to Mercy

 St. Mary's Press provides the curriculum for Part Two: Called To Mercy, which is an interactive online curriculum.
 After successful completion of Part One, all candidates and their parents are invited to a July orientation/registration at which they receive the access code to the online curriculum.
 Click here for a preview of this innovative program.

-For more information email Jerry Harrington ([email protected]) or call the Religious Education Office at 239.574.2411.
+For more information email Jerry Harrington ([email protected]) or call the Faith Formation Office at 239.574.2411.